StephenOrgan/OAuth2.0/README.md

 $ python itemcatalog_db_setup.py
 ```

-## Importing Categories to the database
+## Importing Categories to the database:
 There is a file that can populate some categories into the database.
 To preload some categories into the database:

 ```